ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

     public float Price { get; set; }

-    // Note: there is no constraint on the name of the method [ReferenceResolver]
+    [ReferenceResolver]
     public static async Task<Product?> ResolveReference(
         // Represents the value that would be in the Id property of a Product string id,
-        // Example of a service that can resolve the Products; a dataloader
+        // Example of a service that can resolve the Products ProductBatchDataLoader dataLoader
-        // is recommended to help avoid N+1 queries within the API ProductBatchDataLoader dataLoader
     )
     {